arielmorelli/cm_plugin_list_libraries/README.md

-# Plugin "libraries" for Circulation Manager
+# Plugin Hello for Circulation Manager

-This is just a POC for running plugins in [Circulation Manager](https://github.com/NYPL-Simplified/circulation) It add a new route `/libraries` in CM API that will return all libraries as JSON.
+This is just a POC for running plugins in [Circulation Manager](https://github.com/NYPL-Simplified/circulation)

-It add scripts to print libraries when the plugin is called in the backedn (`./bin/run_plugins`).
+# Plugin changes

+* new route `/libraries` in CM API returning a list of available libraries.
+* Script to list in output all libraries

+# Upload to a PyPI server

+`python setup.py sdist upload -r <local_pypi_name>`

+Nota: use a private PyPI server like [this](https://hub.docker.com/r/pypiserver/pypiserve).

+For more informations how configure a Pypi serve, import and install plugins, follow this [link](https://github.com/arielmorelli/dev_env_for_circulation/tree/main/plugins).